Previous dayMarch 19, 2026Next day

 5.3 km---✓ ReviewedUSGS →

-March 19, 2026 brought a magnitude 2.0 earthquake 104 km NW of Yakutat, Alaska, logged at 19:44 UTC.
-At a depth of 5.3 km, the event was shallow crustal.
+This magnitude 2.0 event was detected 104 km NW of Yakutat, Alaska on March 19, 2026, with origin time 19:44 UTC.
+The hypocenter lay at 5.3 km, placing this in the shallow crustal category.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at 60.131°, -141.195°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 60.131°N, -141.195°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-19